Tigger-oN/ssl-check.sh/README.md

 # ssl-check.sh

-Check the dates and issuer information of any number of SSL certificates.
+Check the end date and issuer information of any number of SSL certificates.

 Usage: